 What Does System Has Run Out of Application Memory Mean?

-When your Mac says system has run out of application memory, it means that your computer doesn't have enough memory required by applications to run.
-There are four possible reasons account for the problem:
+When your Mac says the system has run out of application memory, it means that your computer doesn't have enough memory required by applications to run.
+There are four possible reasons the account for the problem:

 Reason 1: Too many apps run simultaneously

-It’s a common practice to run several apps on your Mac at the same time; however, accumulation of excessive apps on the background will take up more and more space and finally leads to the problem of “system has run out of application memory”.
+It's common practice to run several apps on your Mac at the same time; however, accumulation of excessive apps on the background will take up more and more space and finally leads to the problem of "system has run out of application memory".

 Reason 2: Your boot disk has little free space for running apps